swyang50066/swyang50066/README.md

   <img src="https://img.shields.io/badge/kubernetes-%23326ce5.svg?style=flat-square&logo=kubernetes&logoColor=white"/></a>&nbsp
 </p>

-I am *Seung-Won Yang* and a *computational research scientist* specialized in **Data-driven/Model-based/Physics-informed** simulation.
-Carrying out degrees in *Physics* and *Astronomy*, I majored in **Astrophysics**  and did researches on dynamical evolution of planet.
-When I have encountered AI technologies was from the beginning of my career as a research scientist in computer vision (I got attracted to it soon!).
-It is just start to me, but these days, I have been spending my passion on the topics such as classification, segmentation, landmark detection based on medical image data.
+Hello, I am *Seung-Won Yang* and a computational research scientist specialized in **Data-driven and** **Model-based** **simulations**.

+Until I've faced AI technologies I carried out master degree in Astrophysics, studying [dynamical evolution of gas giant](https://en.wikipedia.org/wiki/Planetary_migration).
+While starting my career as research scientist after graduation, I have digged into machine learning stuff in earnest.
+It is just start to me, however, I have been spending my passion these days on the topics such as classification, segmentation, landmark detection based on medical image data.
+Not only in AI but I’d like to become an expert in the overall field of computational simulation.

-In my career, I have experienced in solving computational problems relating to the followings:
+In my career, I have experienced in solving several computational problems relating to the following topics:

-* *Computational Fluid Dynamics (CFD)*
+1. **Computational Fluid Dynamics (CFD)**
-* *Multi-physics Simulation/Fluid-Solid Interaction*
-* *Computer Vision/Image Processing*
-* *Computational Geometry*
-* *Machine/Deep Learning*
-* *Reinforcement Learning*
+2. **Multi-physics Simulation**
+3. **Image Processing**
+4. **Computational Geometry**
+5. **Machine Learning and Deep Learning**
+6. **Reinforcement Learning**

+(Recently, I have been studying with particular interest in reinforcement learning and graph neural network)

 I always welcome everyone who want to discuss with me, so I'd like you don't hesitate contact me if you want to talk about research topics or ask some questions :)